 FIRST: This Corporation is named MiMedx Group, Inc. (the "Corporation").
-The Articles of Incorporation of the Corporation were originally filed in the Office of the Department of State of the State of Florida on February 28, 2008, and amended by the Articles of Merger filed in the Office of the Department of State of the State of Florida on March 31, 2008, the Articles of Amendment filed in the Office of the Department of State of the State of Florida on August 8, 2012, the Articles of Amendment filed in the Office of the Department of State of Florida on November 8, 2012, the Articles of Amendment filed in the Office of the Department of State of the State of Florida on November 7, 2018, the Articles of Merger filed in the Office of the Department of State of the State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of the State of Florida on July 1, 2020.
+The Articles of Incorporation of the Corporation were originally filed in the Office of the Department of State of the State of Florida on February 28, 2008, and amended by the Articles of Merger filed in the Office of the Department of State of Florida on March 31, 2008, the Articles of Amendment filed in the Office of the Department of State of the State of the State of the Office of the Department of State of Florida on November 8, 2012, the Articles of Amendment filed in the Office of the Department of State of the State of Florida on November 7, 2018, the Articles of Merger filed in the Office of the Department of State of the State of Florida on November 7, 2018, the Articles of Merger filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the Office of the Department of State of Florida on July 25, 2019, and the Articles of Amendment filed in the